Code-Institute-Submissions/colmhaugh-GolfShop_JuneResub/README.md

 ### 2.1 Ideal User Demographic

 **The ideal user of this website will be:**
--Golfers
+- Golfers
--Looking for gift ideas
+- Looking for gift ideas
--Interested in Sports
+- Interested in Sports
--Interested in starting a new sport
+- Interested in starting a new sport

 <span id="ux-user-stories"></span>